embryossa/DINO_KAN/README.md

 - **DINO** extracts global contextual features by dividing images into patches and using a transformer-based approach.
 - **KAN (Kolmogorov-Arnold Network)** is a neural network architecture that efficiently handles non-linear relationships between features, offering robust performance on the extracted DINO features.

+ ## Embryo Prediction with Swin Transformer
+A deep learning model for embryo quality assessment and live birth prediction using morphological analysis and clinical data.

 ### Why use DINO?
 DINO models outperform traditional CNNs in scenarios requiring an understanding of global image context, as they rely on a transformer-based attention mechanism rather than local feature extraction typical for CNNs.
 In biomedical tasks like embryo image classification, DINO captures global structures and fine-grained details, making it superior for feature extraction in such complex tasks.